anisoprint/aura-docs/docs/aura-connect/quickstart/index.md

 5. Click on the **'Upload'** button.

-After some time you will see a new row appear in the [Files](/aura-connect/gui/#files-panel) area.
-You can inspect the uploaded files by clicking on the newly created row
+After some time you will see a new row [1] appear in the [Files](/aura-connect/gui/#files-panel) area.
+You can inspect the uploaded files by clicking on the newly created row.
+[File inspector](/aura-connect/gui/#file-inspector) [2] will apear on the right

 ![Library screen after upload](./media/library_screen_after_upload.png)